 Folks can work on their as-is “project bike”, purchased from OCBC through this class.
 If you choose to tune-up an as-is bike for yourself, you will need to make a separate visit prior to the class to pick out an appropriate bike.
 Please email email@example.com or call us at 216-830-2667 to schedule an appointment to pick out the bike.

 To guarantee your space, your registration must be paid, or covered with volunteer credits.
 If there are fewer than four students registered by Thursday before the first class, the series may be cancelled.
-If the class has reached its capacity of six students, you can still register and be put on a waiting list.
+If the class has reached its capacity of six students, you can still be put on a waiting list.
+Just email us.

-Cancellation policy: For a full refund, you may cancel your registration for a class series 10 days in advance of the first day of class (two Wednesdays before the class).
+Cancellation policy: For a full refund, you may cancel your registration for a class series by calling or emailing us 10 days in advance of the first day of class (two Wednesdays before the class).
 This gives us time to advertise the vacancy and fill the spot.
 We’re sorry, but if you cancel within the 9 days before class, we cannot refund you.
 Filling the class is important to us, so please be mindful when registering.

 Youth Earn A Bike